nyeholt/waratah/docs/en/100_branding.md

 After adding a component you should [build the requirements again](./001_index.md).
 Watch for any errors and fix as required.

-Your project components in the `waratah-branding` directory will be included in the `/vendor/nswdpc/waratah/themes/nswds/app/frontend/dist/*/app.*` assets created from the build process.
+Your project components in the `waratah-branding` directory will be included in the `/vendor/nswdpc/waratah/themes/nswds/app/frontend/dist/*/app.*` assets created whenever the build process is run.

 The path `vendor/nswdpc/waratah/themes/nswds/app/frontend/dist` is vendor-exposed via `composer.json`